 Recently it has been discussed many more people have at least a small amount of gluten intolerance and are unaware of it.
 Having less gluten in your diet is a good choice for most.

-Important: Although oats and brown rice are gluten free, they may come in contact with gluten-containing grains in storage or during transportation.
+Important: Although they are gluten free, they may come in contact with gluten-containing grains in storage or during transportation.
 Most of the Quaker oat products have solved this issue and label those products gluten free.
-Always check the label of your oatmeal or brown rice to determine if its gluten free.
+Always check the label of your food to determine if its gluten free.

 - USDA: Cereals, oats, regular and quick, unenriched, cooked with water (includes boiling and microwaving), without salt